Annabdoan/it1901/readme.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.stud.ntnu.no/#https://gitlab.stud.idi.ntnu.no/it1901/groups-2022/gr2231/gr2231)

-# Beer Punishment
+# :beer: Beer Punishment :beer:
 This is the project in the subject ITP1901 by group 31.

 This repo contains a multi-package, multi-module javafx project for a beer punishment system.
 This application is primarily meant for people who work in teams or groups.
-This app will provide a clear overview of what rules applies to the group/team, who has broken which rules and how many beers each individual has as punishment.
+The application will provide a clear overview of which rules applies to the group/team, who has broken which rules and how many beers each individual has as punishment.
-You can read more about the project here [Beer Punishment](/beer_punishment/README.md).

 ### Building and running the project
 Note:
-This project is built up with maven, and if maven is not installed you can use gitpod.
+This project is built up with maven, and if maven is not installed GitPod can be used.
+Click the GitPod icon and you are started.

-#### Runnning application with local access:
+#### Running application with local access:

 1. Navigate to beer_punishment directory.
 2. Create JAR files for the project.